Last Updated on

 Make a list of all the things you can think of.

-Write down what your niche is (your specialty).
+Find your niche (your specialty).

 Create a content marketing calendar and start writing content.
 Stay consistent with your schedule.